bduggan/raku-duckie/docs/lib/Duckie.md

     use Duckie '$db';           # creates and exports "$db" use Duckie '$db', '-debug'; # creates and exports "$db" with debug output

+By default, duckdb-version is exported, so `duckdb-version()` is always available.

     use Duckie 'db';
     db.query("select 1 as the_loneliest_number").column-data(0);